 Don't excavate within the Tolerance Zone with mechanized equipment prior to verification.

-Don't apply for emergency tickets for jobs that are not true emergencies.
+Don't phone in emergency locates that are not really emergencies.

-Don't work under anyone else's Dig Safe request unless you are listed as a sub contractor on another party's ticket.
+Don't work under anyone else's Dig Safe request unless you are listed as a sub contractor on another party's permit.